Lake Annecy from Talloires © French Moments

 Activities in Lake Annecy

-Lake Annecy is the base for a wide range of sporting activities and cruises across the lake.
+Lake Annecy is the base for many sporting activities and cruises across the lake.

-Here’s a selection of activities and sightseeings by our partner Get Your Guide:
+Here’s a selection of activities and sightseeing by our partner Get Your Guide:

 Water Sports